FAQ coronacrisis: tips

-You can apply for, among other things, a ‘special deferment of payment’ (bijzonder uitstel van betaling).
-This is possible for all assessments, therefore also for the turnover tax (VAT), income tax, corporation tax and wage tax and national insurance contributions.
-You submit an application for this payment extension in writing and send this by post to the Tax and Customs Administration.
-It is also possible to submit the application digitally.
-You can receive a three-month deferment of payment with this.
+You could apply for, among other things, a ‘special deferment of payment’ (bijzonder uitstel van betaling).
+This was possible for all assessments, therefore also for the turnover tax (VAT), income tax, corporation tax and wage tax and national insurance contributions.
+You could receive a three-month deferment of payment with this.

 Support for employers and employees

 Temporary Emergency Bridging Measure for Sustained Employment (NOW)